isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Attributes.md

 <p>The school adopts the 7 Habits for Highly Effective People (<a href="https://www.franklincovey.com/the-7-habits" rel="noopener noreferrer nofollow" target="_blank">https://www.franklincovey.com/the-7-habits</a>)
-for the explicit teaching of leadership skills to our students.&nbsp; The key essence of the 7 Habits has been distilled into bite-sized learning packages tailored to lower/middle/upper primary levels, and taught by Form Teachers during FTGP lessons.&nbsp; The 7 Habits provide students with applicable tools that they could practise in their daily lives, and serve to motivate them to make positive steps to improve in order to be more effective as a learner.&nbsp; This has also been extended to cater to student leaders through extended leadership training in 7 Habits, with a focus on application.</p>
+for the explicit teaching of leadership skills to our students.&nbsp; The key essence of the 7 Habits has been distilled into bite-sized learning packages tailored to lower/middle/upper primary levels,and taught by Form Teachers as part of the CHAMPS Leadership Programme .&nbsp; The 7 Habits provide students with applicable tools that they could practise in their daily lives, and serve to motivate them to make positive steps to improve in order to be more effective as a learner.&nbsp; This has also been extended to cater to student leaders through extended leadership training in 7 Habits, with a focus on application.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Our Curriculum/Total Curriculum Framework/7_Good_Habits.png">
 </div>